RedHelixOrg/RedHelix-1/README.md

 1. CREATE USER 'redHelixAdmin'@'localhost' IDENTIFIED BY 'redHelixAdmin';
 2. GRANT ALL PRIVILEGES ON *.* TO 'redHelixAdmin'@'localhost'  WITH GRANT OPTION;
 3. CREATE DATABASE RedHelixMoon;

+If the SQL user name or password need to be changed edit the file:

+./redhx-build-all/redhx-server-db/src/main/resources/hibernate.cfg.xml

 #### Mockup Changes